Last updated on March 6, 2025

 Dragon's Rage Channeler | Illustration by Martina Fackova

-Today I’m covering one of the most popular abilities that was recently reintroduced with Modern Horizons 2: surveil.
-I’m also going to analyze how the mechanic works and the decks that exploit it.
+Today I cover one of the most popular abilities that tends to make a splash when it's reintroduced: surveil.
+I also analyze how the mechanic works and the decks that exploit it.

 What is Surveil in Magic?